 Cognitive Behavioral Therapy (CBT) focuses on identifying and challenging unhelpful thought patterns to change emotional responses and behaviors.
 Clients learn to recognize cognitive distortions, develop more balanced thinking, and practice adaptive coping strategies.

-Solution-Focused Brief Therapy (SFBT) helps clients by emphasizing what’s working rather than what's broken.
+Solution-Focused Therapy helps clients by emphasizing what’s working rather than what's broken.
 It’s a forward-looking, strengths-based approach that supports individuals in identifying small, achievable steps toward their preferred future.
-SFBT assumes the client already has the internal resources to cope and grow when given the right support to help uncover and build on those strengths.
+SFT assumes the client already has the internal resources to cope and grow when given the right support to help uncover and build on those strengths.
 Clients articulate what life would look like if the problem were resolved or more manageable, which fosters hope and direction.